polyploidbreeding/polyploidbreeding.github.io/blog.md

 title: List of all posts in the blog
 ---

+# List of all posts in the project

 <ul>
 {% for post in site.posts %}
  <li><a href="{{ post.url }}">{{ post.title }}</a></li>